fleetdm/fleet/handbook/company/why-this-way.md

 ## Why fix small inconsistencies quickly?

-It's critical because it keeps the product polished and functional for everyone.
-When small details are overlooked, they add up over time, creating problems for both users and employees.
-By bringing up these issues immediately, you avoid the minor problems piling up and becoming major obstacles.
-It can also create a perception of disorder, much like the "Broken Windows Theory" which uses the metaphor of how having an unrepaired broken window can result in having all the windows broken over time.
+Fixing small inconsistencies quickly keeps the product polished and functional.
+When small details are overlooked, they add up over time, creating problems for both users and contributors.
+Raising issues immediately prevents minor problems from piling up and becoming major blockers.
+Even the smallest of inconsistencies perpetuates disorder (i.e., adds to the "[Broken Windows](https://en.wikipedia.org/wiki/Broken_windows_theory)").

 At Fleet, prioritizing swift action on the small inconsistencies reinforces the idea that clarity and precision build trust and improve the user experience, fostering a culture where the team strives for excellence in every detail.